Tofu Cape

 The Tofu Cape (豆腐岬 (Dòufu Jiǎ)) is a cape in Su'ao Township, Yilan County, Taiwan.

 Name

 The cape got its name because the rock on the area resembles tofu.

 Ecology

 The cape provides a natural shelter for the sea fish nearby.

 Activities

 There is hiking trail along the coastal line of the cape.
 The area is also popular for scuba diving.

 Transportation

-The cape is accessible within walking distance southeast of Su'ao Station of Taiwan Railways.
+The cape is accessible within walking distance southeast of Su'ao Station of Taiwan Railway.